trisulnsm/trisul-scripts/trp/trp_proto.md

 <a name="TRP.PcapRequest"/>
 ### PcapRequest
 PcapRequest - retrieve a PCAP
-/ ** Sent directly to each probe rather than to the DB query HUB **
+/ Sent directly to each probe rather than to the DB query HUB **
 /
-/ PCAP Request for a file -&gt; put a file on the probe &gt; return a token /    &gt; use that token in FileDownload or another PcapRequest to merge multiple files and then FileDownload
+/ the flow is PCAP Request for a file -&gt; put a file on the probe &gt; return a token /    &gt; use that token in FileRequest to download the file from the probe /
-/
 / see app notes and examples
 /